 I love that machine!

-The small walls we used the salvaged material for can be seen better in this picture at the far end.
+For the small walls we used the salvaged flatter rock material for can be seen better in this picture at the far end.
 We were pretty shameless in using them, actually, because I thought they looked real good.
 Needless to say, they functioned perfectly too.
+They make a nice, sturdy little edifice.

-We built up the spa’s walls, then bent around the coprner, sort of pasting rocks into place on our way out.
-We then finished the patio, then added the spa.
+We built up the spa’s walls, then bent around the corner, sort of pasting rocks into place on our way out.
+We then addressed the brick paver patio, then added the spa.

 This is what we ended up with, panorama-style: